CRT Terminator DV1000 ISA

 Jumper J2 is used to enable a simple automatic configuration of the sampling phase settings.
 In this mode, CRT Terminator will continuously analyze which sampling phase it should use for each signal line.
 It is recommended that this option is enabled (J2 set to 1-2) first to see if this simple automatic scheme will work.
 The other options are available in case this automatic configuration does not work as expected for a particular VGA adapter.

-An incorrect video sampling phase setting typically manifests as a video signal that geometrically drifts or jitters, or continously loses video sync.
+An incorrect video sampling phase setting typically manifests as a video signal that geometrically drifts or jitters, or continuously loses video sync.

 Jumper settings J3-6 enable manually configuring the appropriate video signal sampling phases to use.
 In order for these jumpers to take effect, jumper J2 must first be set to state 2-3.